yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 the server.
 The client MUST forget these values at the end of this duration.

-The returned ticket is sent as a ServerHello protected extension, and MUST NOT be sent as part of a HelloRetryRequest.
+The returned ticket is sent as part of the ServerHello encrypted extensions, and MUST NOT be sent as part of a HelloRetryRequest.

 ## Subsequent Connections

 When the client initiates a connection to a server it has previously seen (see
 {{indexing}}
-on identifying servers and origins), it SHOULD send the pinning ticket for that server.
+on identifying servers), it SHOULD send the pinning ticket for that server.

 The server MUST extract the original pinning_secret from the ticket and MUST respond with a PinningTicket extension, which includes: